shangyuj/2200-messed-up/index.md

 - *Taken by surprise, he simply made the wrong choice.*
   (*ed-participle clause*)

-### Key Characteristics
+From the above examples, we can see:
 - Non-finite clauses begin directly with a verb (e.g., *to secure*, *dust*, *facing*, *taken*), followed by other elements in the predicate.
 - They lack grammatical tense or modality.
-- The subject is not explicitly present but can often be inferred logically.
+- The subject is usually not explicitly present but can often be inferred logically.

-### Diagramming Non-Finite Subordinate Clauses
+#### Diagramming Non-Finite Subordinate Clauses

 Non-finite clauses share the following basic structure:

 - **Verb Phrase (VP):** Includes the main verb and any required or optional elements.
   Example:
   - *To secure their life jackets properly*
+    - Main verb: *secure*
     - Required: *their life jackets* (direct object)
     - Optional: *properly* (adverbial)

 When diagramming, non-finite subordinate clauses are labeled as **nf sub cls** (non-finite subordinate clause).

-### Syntactic Positions
+#### Syntactic Positions

 Non-finite subordinate clauses can serve as constituents in a main clause.
 They can occur in various syntactic positions, including: